meads2/scraper/README.md

 #### **Parameters**

-**--terms** - String value of search terms to pass to scraper engine.
-(Must be quote encapsalated)
+**terms** - String value of search terms to pass to scraper engine. (ex.
+'Python Tips and Tricks')

 **--selfie** - If present selenium will take a screenshot of the browser search window returned.

-**--dest** - If specified will save results to defined location
+**--dest (FUTURE)** - If specified will save results to defined location

-**--showme** - If present browser window will open at runtime to see execution, useful for debugging.
+**--showme (FUTURE)** - If present browser window will open at runtime to see execution, useful for debugging.

-**--engine** - If specified will use that search engine, defaults to Google. ['Bing' - Microsoft Bing, 'duck' - DuckDuckGo, 'google' - Google, 'Yahoo'-Yahoo]
+**--engine (FUTURE)** - If specified will use that search engine, defaults to Google. ['Bing' - Microsoft Bing, 'duck' - DuckDuckGo, 'google' - Google, 'Yahoo'-Yahoo]
 ### **Examples**

 #### **Basic Example**